 If you cannot adopt at this time, won't you consider sponsoring a cat or kitten for only $15, or a dog for $20?
 What a great any-time gift idea!
 Sponsorship cards are available at the shelter.
 Call 465-7657 for more information.

-Jan 5 2016: Since adoptions have not been posted here since Sept 18, and there have been a lot of adoptions, we will tell you who is still with us instead.
-On the cat side: Gimlet, who has been with us almost 500 days.
-She is considered to be a special needs cat, as she is not very social at the shelter, but really enjoyed her spa vacation with one of our volunteers, so she just needs a place of her own with adults who will let her adjust at her own pace.
-Her adoption fee has been lowered to $50.
-Ginger, Jazzie, Aramis, Toffee and Almha are also waiting, plus we have some new faces.
-We had over 30 kittens adopted in the months of Nov/Dec, plus some adults!!
+May 20, 2016: Since adoptions have not been posted here since Jan 5, and there have been a lot of adoptions, we will tell you who is still with us instead, with one notable exception.
+On the cat side: Gimlet, who has been with us over 550 days found herself a wonderful home!
+Ginger, Toffee and Almha are also waiting, plus we have some new faces.
+Ginger has bee with us since Aug 21, 2015.
+In 2015 175 cats were adopted and 21 dogs.
 On the dog side, we have Casey, Jack, Piper, Mary and Booma.
-There are 22 cats under our care now (10 are under 5 months old), and 5 dogs.
-There are 21 cats on a waiting list to come in.
+There are 32 cats under our care now (12 are under 5 months old), and 5 dogs.
+There are 6 cats on a waiting list to come in.
 To see more of our happy adoption 'tails' check this out!